ruanmer/wp-basis/readme.md

 ### CSS and JS

-Copy CSS and JS from <https://github.com/ruanmer/html5-basis>.
+Copy CSS and JS folders from <https://github.com/ruanmer/html5-basis>.